 If you have been diagnosed with a long term condition including a lung, heart or kidney condition, you are entitled to a free flu vaccination to protect yourself from the virus and the risks associated if you catch it.
 Don’t risk it; get protected from flu this year.

-Dr Nick Harding, Chair of NHS Sandwell and West Birmingham CCG, said:
+Dr Ian Sykes, GP and Chair at NHS Sandwell and West Birmingham CCG, said:

 “Of the 3 million people estimated to be living with COPD in the UK, a staggering 2 million are living with the condition undiagnosed.
 So, on World COPD Day we are encouraging people who are feeling unusually breathless, have a persistent cough, excess mucus or wheezing to contact their GP surgery.